btemplep/authzee/docs/sdks.md

 ### BatchAuditResultPage

-A page of Audit operation results.
-Conforms to the [Audit operation Results](./specification.md#audit-operation-result), where some fields are updated depending on the identity and resource defs.
+A page of Batch Audit operation results.
+Conforms to the [Batch Audit Operation Results](./specification.md#batch-audit).
+The `grants` array at the top level lists the grants processed for this page.
+Each batch item's `results` array corresponds to the grants by index.
 It will also have a `next_page_ref` field for pagination.

 #### BatchAuditResultPage Example